Female altar servers

-The development of the ministry of altar servers has a long history.
-In the early Church, many ministries were held by men and women.
+The development of the ministry of altar server has a long history.
 By the early Middle Ages, some of these ministries were formalized under the term "minor orders" and (along with the diaconate) used as steps to priestly ordination.
 One of the minor orders was the office of acolyte.
 Altar servers are a substitute for an instituted acolyte.

-In several Christian Churches, women have traditionally been excluded from approaching the altar during the liturgy.
+In several though not all Christian Churches, women have traditionally been excluded from approaching the altar (located in the chancel) during the liturgy.
 Thus The Service Book of the Orthodox Church (English translation by Isabel Florence Hapgood) states that "no woman may enter the Sanctuary at any time".
 In the Roman Rite of the Catholic Church, the former rule was: "women may not enter [the sanctuary] at all".
+The normative practice within the Lutheran Churches permits both males and females to serve as altar servers (acolytes).

 This did not exclude women, especially in convents of nuns, from entering the altar area at other times, for cleaning.

-In Eastern Churches, women are further restricted by not being allowed inside the altar area and in some traditions even within the church building during their monthly periods.
+In Eastern Churches, women are further restricted by not being allowed inside the altar area and in several traditions even within the church building during their monthly periods.

+Practice by Christian denomination

 Catholic Church

+The decision on to whether to allow altar girls is dependant on the local Bishop of the Diocese in the Catholic Church.

 Former practice

-Formerly, it was generally forbidden to have women serving near the altar within the sacred chancel (infra cancellos), that is, they were prohibited from entering the altar area behind the altar rails during the liturgy.
-In convents of nuns, women did serve within the chancel.
+Formerly, it was forbidden to have women serving near the altar or anywhere in the chancel (infra cancellos), that is, they were prohibited from entering the altar area behind the altar rails during the liturgy.
+Although in some nun convents, the (female) nuns did in fact serve within the chancel.

-In his encyclical Allatae sunt of 26 July 1775, Pope Benedict XIV renewed the prohibition, "Women should not dare to serve at the altar; they should be altogether refused this ministry", stated more than five centuries earlier by Pope Innocent IV in his letter Sub catholicae professione of 6 March 1254 to Odo of Tusculum on Greek rites.
-Pope Benedict XIV also stated that what he called the evil practice of women serving the priest at the celebration of Mass had been condemned also by Pope Gelasius I (492−496).